By Vic Rosenthal

 This is bad enough, but there’s more.
 When we read history and today’s news, we not only organize our experience according to a conceptual scheme, we fill in gaps.
 Things like the motivations of political actors are not always transparent, but they are of great importance in allowing us to predict their future behavior (and isn’t that what knowledge is all about?).
 So when we process information, we not only organize it, we add to it.

 What comes out of this is a historical narrative.
 And narratives about the same events can diverge to the point of being complete opposites.
-The obvious example of this is the difference between the so-called Israeli and Arab narratives of the events of 1948, in which a real event — the displacement of some number of Arabs from what is now Israel — is interpreted in entirely different ways by emphasizing some facts and deemphasizing, even ignoring, others, by imputing motivations to the actors, etc.
+The obvious example of this is the difference between the so-called Israeli and Arab narratives of the events of 1948, in which a real event — the displacement of some Arabs from what is now Israel — is interpreted in entirely different ways by emphasizing some facts and deemphasizing, even ignoring, others, by imputing motivations to the actors, and more.

 Should we include the parallel displacement of Jews from the Arab world in our understanding?
 What were the motivations of the Arabs that fled?
 What did the Zionist leadership intend?
 What did the Arab leaders want?
 Which accounts are reliable and which not?
 The answers to these questions determine a historical narrative.